-In 2012, I co-founded Open Scholar, a group of volunteer researchers developing and promoting models and tools to improve Scholarly Communication.
+In 2012, I co-founded Open Scholar, a group of volunteer researchers developing and promoting models and tools to improve scholarly communication and evaluation.

 Research